NiklasKappel/PairTorch/README.md

     compiled_model.save("my_model.pt")
 ```

-Make sure that your model is trained to output energies and forces in the same units that your LAMMPS input file [specifies](https://docs.lammps.org/units.html).
+Make sure that your model is trained to take positions and output energies and forces in the same units that your LAMMPS input file [specifies](https://docs.lammps.org/units.html).

 ## Use your model in LAMMPS